 Why are you doing load testing?
-We often repeat that load testing is important and a load test process doesn’t appear from anywhere.
-It’s backed up by a strategy.
-What are the load testing objectives, that’s what we are to answer in this article.
+We often repeat that load testing is essential and a load test process doesn't appear from anywhere.
+A strategy backs it up.
+What are the load testing objectives?
+That's what we are to answer in this article.

-It is common for the average transaction response time to be measured and reported on when load testing.
-While this metric does have some merit, you should be aware of its limitations.
-An average response time can be easily skewed by one or two data outliers, resulting in a false impression that the response time is either far greater (or smaller) than the one being reported on.
+It is common for the average transaction response time to be measured and reported during load testing.
+While this metric has some merit, you should know its limitations.
+An average response time can be easily skewed by one or two data outliers, resulting in a false impression that the response time is far greater (or smaller) than the reported one.

 A much better metric to use for response time is the nth percentile.
-Most load testing tools will report transaction response times on various percentiles, such as the 70th, 80th, 90th percentile.
-This metric reads as “90% of transactions completed in this time or less”, and paints a far more accurate description of the response time and overall performance of the system that will be experienced by users.
+Most load testing tools will report transaction response times on various percentiles, such as the 70th, 80th, and 90th percentile.
+This metric reads as “90% of transactions completed in this time or less” and paints a far more accurate description of the system's response time and overall performance that users will experience.

 Application Throughput

-This measures the number of transactions that can be put through the system over a specified period of time (typically measured in transactions per second).
-The throughput of a system will give an indication of how much traffic the system can effectively process over any given period.
+This measures the number of transactions that can be put through the system over a specified period (typically measured in transactions per second).
+The throughput of a system will indicate how much traffic the system can effectively process over any given period.

 Error Rate

-When an application is running at different levels of load and throughput, this metric will give you an indication of how many errors are occurring.
+When an application runs at different levels of load and throughput, this metric will indicate how many errors are occurring.
 You can also differentiate by the types of errors that occur at different loads.
 Examples of error types include timeouts, bad requests, or deadlocks due to too many processes attempting to access the same resource concurrently.

-During the execution of the load test, it is important to instrument and measure the performance of the backend systems that make up the application.
-This instrumentation is carried out by dedicated system monitoring tools.
+During the execution of the load test, it is crucial to instrument and measure the performance of the backend systems that make up the application.
+Dedicated system monitoring tools carry out this instrumentation.
 Examples of metrics that will be measured for server resource utilization include CPU % used, memory % used, network I/O, etc.

 We have now identified some of the criteria we might use to measure the performance of a system through load testing.
 With that in mind, there are three distinct, common objectives that you may aim to achieve through your load-testing efforts: